 The dynamic ingredient in DEF, urea, has been artificially active since 1828 first by German researcher Friedrich Wöhler after treating silver cyanate with ammonium chloride.
 Urea was first found in urine by Dutch scientific expert Herman Boerhaave in 1727.
-It is for the most part in compost for rural yet additionally the synthetic industry, explosives, lotions, skin creams, hair removers, plastics, dish cleansers and power energy components.
+It is for the most part in compost for rural yet additionally the synthetic industry, explosives, lotions, skin creams, hair removers, plastics, dish cleaners, and power energy components.
 Urea and consequently DEF isn’t excessively toxic to humans.
-It can be irritating to eyes, skin and the respiratory tract yet not life threatening.
+It can be irritating to eyes, skin and the respiratory tract yet not life-threatening.

 What happens to the engine if the DEF Tank is empty?

 All diesel engine manufacturers are presently coming along with some warning system (internal checks on the dash) to tell the driver precisely how near void the DEF tank is.
-If you overlook the DEF warning the truck will stop to work.
+If you overlook the DEF warning, the truck will stop to work.
 Some diesel engine manufacturers enable the engine to go into decreased power mode so the truck can “limp home” or limit the times you can turn the engine over.
 Sooner or later however the diesel engine won’t start.
-Treat the DEF tank simply like you would the fuel tank; you don’t want to wind up stranded some place because you didn’t refill the DEF tank.
+Treat the DEF tank simply like you would the fuel tank; you don’t want to wind up stranded someplace because you didn’t refill the DEF tank.